tneotia/html-editor-enhanced/README.md

 6. It has support for many of Summernote's callbacks

+7. It has support for some of Summernote's 3rd party plugins, found [here](https://github.com/summernote/awesome-summernote)

-7. It exposes the `InAppWebViewController` so you can customize the WebView however you like - you can even load your own HTML code and inject your own JavaScript for your use cases.
+8. It exposes the `InAppWebViewController` so you can customize the WebView however you like - you can even load your own HTML code and inject your own JavaScript for your use cases.

-8. It has support for dark mode
+9. It has support for dark mode

-9. It has support for low-level customization, such as setting what buttons are shown on the toolbar
+10. It has support for low-level customization, such as setting what buttons are shown on the toolbar

 More is on the way!
 File a feature request or contribute to the project if you'd like to see other features added.